juliogomez/devops/README.md

 <img src="https://media.giphy.com/media/26DOs997h6fgsCthu/giphy.gif">
 </p>

+Before jumping into the use cases please go into the directory and update all `.template` files with your own info and change their extension to `.yml`

 ### Use case 1: routing to specific service version

 For *myhero-ui* we have defined 3 different versions (*v1, v2 and v3*), each one of them with a different header: "Make ONE voice heard!!!", "Make TWO voices heard!!!" and "Make THREE voices heard!!!".
 That way we will easily identify what version we are accessing.